KobeW50/ReVanced-Documentation/README.md

 # Info

 Please open an issue if you feel that a guide can be improved or if you have a question.
+Before creating a pull request, please open an issue to ensure that the changes are suitable.
 Thanks!